-Library of Dolmabahce Palace
+Explore the Library of Dolmabahce Palace

+The Library of Dolmabahce Palace is a magnificent space located within the Dolmabahce Palace in Istanbul, Turkey.
+It is known for its exceptional architecture, impressive collection of books, and ornate decorations.
+The library was constructed in the mid-19th century during the reign of Sultan Abdulmecid I and was designed by the famous Ottoman architect Garabet Amira Balyan.
 The Library is situated in the Mabeyn-i Hümayun section of the palace, which was reserved for official state affairs.
 It is considered one of the most impressive rooms in the palace, and its opulent design reflects the wealth and grandeur of the Ottoman Empire.
 The Library's architecture features a combination of Ottoman, European, and Baroque styles, with high ceilings, intricate moldings, and large windows that allow plenty of natural light to enter the room.

 The Library of Dolmabahce Palace was intended as a space for the Sultan to study and research, and its collection of books reflects this.
 It contains thousands of volumes on a wide range of subjects, including history, literature, religion, and science.
 Many of the books were acquired from Europe and are written in French or English, reflecting the Sultan's interest in Western culture and education.

-History of Dolmabahce Palace Library
+Dolmabahce Palace Library History

 • The Library of Dolmabahce Palace was built in the 19th century during the reign of Sultan Abdulmecid I.